 Virtual data room setup checklist hero.

-The complete data room checklist for startups and investor due diligence
+The complete data room checklist for setting it up properly

 Anika TabassumAnika12 March 2026

-BlogThe complete data room checklist for startups and investor due diligence
+BlogThe complete data room checklist for setting it up properly

-You're raising a round.
-An investor says they're interested and asks to see your data room.
-You say "sure, sending it over" - and then you spend the next three days scrambling to find documents, rename files, and figure out what a cap table is supposed to look like.
+You need to share confidential documents with someone - an investor, a potential acquirer, a client, or a buyer.
+They ask to see your data room.
+You say "sure, sending it over" and then you spend the next three days scrambling to find documents, rename files, and figure out what should actually be in there.

 That's the wrong way to do this.

 A data room isn't something you build when a deal is happening.
 It's something you build before, so that when the moment comes, you're ready.
-This guide covers everything: what goes in a data room, how to organize it, what investors are actually looking for, and how to set it up without overcomplicating it.
+This guide covers everything: what goes in a data room, how to organize it, what the other party is actually looking for, and how to set it up without overcomplicating it.

 Data room preparation.